ziyusteve/CITS5505-AgileWebDev-GroupProject/Technical_Documentation.md

 - **SQLAlchemy**: ORM framework for managing data models and database interactions
 - **SQLite**: Lightweight relational database for storing user and dataset information
 - **Python Libraries**: Data processing and analysis using the following libraries:
-  - Pandas: For data manipulation and analysis
+  - Pandas (2.2.3): For data manipulation and analysis, compatible with Python 3.12
-  - NumPy: For mathematical computations
+  - NumPy (1.26.0): For mathematical computations
-  - Matplotlib/Plotly: For data visualization
+  - Plotly (5.17.0): For interactive data visualization and analysis

 ### Frontend Technologies
 - **HTML5/CSS3**: Page structure and styling